 References

-For more information about the benefits, working mechanisms, procedures, and limits of the database backup feature, see Overview (ECS-hosted databases) and Overview (on-premises databases).
+For details on the database backup feature, see Feature overview (ECS database) and Overview (on-premises databases).

-Cloud Backup provides resource plans for various backup scenarios to help you enjoy higher discounts and minimize costs.
+Cloud Backup offers resource plans for backup scenarios to reduce costs.
 For more information, see Purchase resource plans.